Monthly Archives: May 2015

 Over the past few months, I’ve read hundreds of tweets like this.
 I have a column in TweetDeck for mentions of TZ, and for a while there, hardly a day went by without someone exulting over Black Mirror — which, fans assure us, is a modern-day version of Rod Serling’s classic series.

 I wish I could join the chorus.
 Some people enjoy being contrary, but not me.
-I’d rather be here telling you it’s genius and you should watch it N-O-W. But I’ve watched the first two seasons, and I can’t.
+I’d rather be here telling you it’s genius and you should watch it N-O-W. But I’ve watched the first two seasons (twice, in fact, to make sure I wasn’t missing something), and I can’t.
 Read the rest of this entry

 I recently tweeted a quote from TZ’s “Nightmare as a Child” and got this reply from a follower: “Males didn’t like this one as it had women and children in it — that`s my slightly sweeping theory.”